seifeddinebhiri-netizen/hackathon-junior-INSAT-elites-/README.md

 ## Real-Time Alerts
 - Local alerts in the vehicle (buzzer, audio message) when drowsiness or distraction persists over a set number of frames or seconds.
-- Escalation logic for repeated high-risk behavior (e.g., multiple speeding episodes or near-crash events).
+- Escalation logic for repeated high-risk behavior (for example multiple speeding episodes or near-crash events).
 - Optional connectivity to send critical alerts (collision, suspected intoxication) to an emergency contact or operations center.

 ## Insurance Dashboard